johnlindquist/kit/orientation/README.md

-# Script Kit API Orientation Documents
+# Script Kit API Orientation Documents (Auto-Generated)

 This directory contains comprehensive orientation documents for Script Kit APIs.
 Each document follows a systematic approach to explain how the API works internally, from SDK implementation through to system integration.